qianwk/Some-Collected-Papers-on-Stochastic-Computing/README.md

 - 2019 JETC: Neural Network Classifiers Using a Hardware-Based Approximate Activation Function with a Hybrid Stochastic Multiplier.
 (Minnesota, Rutgers University)
 - 2019 VLSI System: Design of FSM-Based Function With Reduced Number of States in Integral Stochastic Computing.
 (National Kaohsiung University of Science and Technology)
 - 2019 arXiv: From Stochastic to Bit Stream Computing: Accurate Implementation of Arithmetic Circuits and Applications in Neural Networks.
 (Istanbul Technical University)
+- 2019 TVLSI: Design of FSM-Based Function With Reduced Number of States in Integral Stochastic Computing (National Kaohsiung University of Science and Technology, Kaohsiung)

 ### BOOK
 Stochastic Computing: Techniques and Applications